OnionIoT/Onion-Docs/Omega2/Projects/iot/smart-plant-part4.md

 <!-- // DONE: photo: retake these 3 photos so that all of the components are in the same place for each photo -->

-1. Run a jumper wire from the **negative terminal** of the DC Barrel Jack Adapter to the **negative terminal** of the Water Pump
+1. Run a jumper wire from the **negative terminal** of the DC Barrel Jack Adapter to the **negative terminal** of the water pump.

   ![](./img/smart-plant-p4-4-2.jpg)

-1. Run a jumper wire from the **positive terminal** of the DC Barrel Jack Adapter to the **IN** screw terminal on Channel 0 of the Relay Expansion
+1. Run a jumper wire from the **positive terminal** of the DC Barrel Jack Adapter to the **IN** screw terminal on Channel 0 of the Relay Expansion.

   ![](./img/smart-plant-p4-4-3.jpg)

-1. Run a jumper wire from the **OUT** screw terminal on Channel 0 of the Relay Expansion to the **positive terminal** of the Water Pump
+1. Run a jumper wire from the **OUT** screw terminal on Channel 0 of the Relay Expansion to the **positive terminal** of the water pump.

   ![](./img/smart-plant-p4-4-4.jpg)